josephsalmon/OrganizationFiles/README.md

 ## [Advice (mostly) for PhD students](guidelines/)
 In section [guidelines](guidelines/), standard information and work practices for working in my the group is provided.
-Information on summer schools, fundings tips for traveling, etc. is also given.
+Information on summer schools, funding tips for traveling, etc. is also given.

 ## Calendar / polls / etc.

-To create polls with unique possibilities (say you want the people you contact to choose one single choice, on a first-come, first-served basis) evento is a good solution evento.renater.fr/, see help here : https://numerique76.spip.ac-rouen.fr/IMG/pdf/planifier_des_rendez-vous_evento_modifie_erun_76.pdf.
+To create polls with unique possibilities (say you want the people you contact to choose one single choice, on a first-come, first-served basis) `Evento` is a good solution [https://evento.renater.fr](), see help [here](https://prim76.ac-normandie.fr/IMG/pdf/planifier_des_rendez-vous_evento_modifie_erun_76.pdf).

 Use a calendar, a paper or an online version is up to you.